tadblair/tadblair/README.md

 ## sessiondata: extracted calcium and position data for each session used, ex) Hipp#_session#_sess.mat.
 When loaded, a frame# structure variable where # corresponds to the session number.
 These come in sets of 3 per animal per condition they were included in.
 Each of the three session files corresponds to the sessions that compose the 'predata', 'trndata', and 'postdata' previously described
     frame# VARIABLES
         - S: [cell by frame#] deconvolved spike times, output from CaImAn analysis (1== spike inferred)
-        - C: [cell by frame#] denoised calcium activity of cell, output from CaImAn analysis (excluded from the very large files, not essential or used in analysis)
         - x & y: x and y position per frame along the rectangular maze in centimeteres
         - time: session time per frame since recording start in milliseconds
         - deconv: [cell by frame#] value of deconvolved spike inference